 • Significantly less expensive

-• Manufactured by Husqvarna, both the 580BTS Mark III and the 560BTS should uphold similar standards of quality and attention to detail.
-On both products, the throttle is situated on the blower tube, giving you the advantage of having your left hand available for other uses.
+Manufactured by Husqvarna, both the 580BTS Mark III and the 560BTS should uphold similar standards of quality and attention to detail.

 CFM & MPH

-• The Husqvarna 580BTS Mark III, providing a CFM of 1000, outmatches the 631 CFM of the Husqvarna 560BTS.
-Your leaf blowing experience will therefore be outstandingly improved with the Husqvarna 580BTS Mark III, as it should be able to move considerably more leaves per minute.
+The Husqvarna 580BTS Mark III, featuring a CFM of 1000, surpasses the 631 CFM of the Husqvarna 560BTS.
+With its superior airflow, the Husqvarna 580BTS Mark III offers an enhanced leaf blowing experience, enabling you to achieve faster and more efficient results.

 TL;DR